sagemath/trac_to_gh/Issue 4290.md

 # Issue 4290: stopgap function to turn plane curves of genus one into elliptic curves

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4290

 Original creator: ljpk